eclipse-hono/hono/site/documentation/content/_index.md

 # Documentation

-Learn about Hono&trade; and look-up details.
+Learn about Eclipse Hono&trade; and look up details.